Yusen-Peng/BPMT/README.md

 ## Current issue: overfitting

+❌ not seeing enough data (300 subjects still small)?

-❌ no early stopping
+❌ no early stopping?

-❌ no regularization (dropout, weight decay)
+❌ no regularization (dropout, weight decay)?

-❌ improper learning rate (and scheduler)
+❌ improper learning rate (and scheduler)?

 ## What can be the next step?

 integrate IIP-Transformer and compare with the baseline!

-Other ideas: (most of the ideas below are from my past time-series-analysis research experience)
+My Other ideas (from my past time series experience + NLP class):

-1. alterntaive transformer/encoder: try different attention mechanisms like FlowAttention
+1. try efficient attention mechanisms like FlowAttention, FlashAttention
-2.
-3.
-4. data augmentation:
+2. dual encoder (noisy encoder + clean encoder) like DEPICT
+3. add contrastive learning objective on top of cross attention like CLIP
+4. add auxiliary classification objective (mix in fake samples) like DTCR

 ## Conda environment setup